ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-2/exercise-2.md

 In this task, follow the notebooks and the code provided, as well as all the instructions written in the code. **Execute all code cells there, and all the steps.**.

 > [!IMPORTANT]
 > Fabric Spark enforces a cores-based throttling and queueing mechanism, where users can submit jobs based on the purchased Fabric capacity SKUs.
 The queueing mechanism is a simple FIFO-based queue, which checks for available job slots and automatically retries the jobs once the capacity has become available.
 When users submit notebook or lakehouse jobs like Load to Table when their capacity is at its maximum utilization due to concurrent running jobs using all the Spark Vcores available for their purchased Fabric capacity SKU, they're throttled with the message **HTTP Response code 430: Unable to submit this request because all the available capacity is currently being used.
-The suggested solutions are to cancel a currently running job, increase the available capacity, or try again later.**.
+The suggested solutions are to cancel a currently running job, increase the available capacity, or try again later.**

 You will complete the 2.7 notebook task once you see the last code cell that will lead you back here to Task 2.8.